vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/safeguarding.md

 **5. Principles**

 - The welfare of the child is paramount.
 - All children have the right to be protected from harm.
+We will provide an inclusive, safe environment for children.
 - All staff and volunteers have a responsibility to report any concerns regarding child protection.
 - We will work in partnership with parents and guardians to promote the welfare of children.